The Difference Between Cooking Pork Shoulder & Pork Butt

 What is the Difference Between Boston Butt and Pork Shoulder?

-As you’ve seen from the article, these two cuts come from the same part on the pig but they’re slightly different when it comes to cooking.
+As you’ve seen from the article, these two cuts of meat come from the same part on the pig but they’re slightly different when it comes to cooking.
 The pork butt is a boneless cut that comes from above the pig’s shoulder blade.
 It’s a fattier cut, which will keep the pork nice and juicy as it cooks.
 The shoulder is usually served bone-in and skin-on and has much less fat than the Boston butt.

 Which is Better for Pulled Pork, Pork Shoulder or Pork Butt?